(Adjective) Having temporary effect

 For one, Marius Black had an absolutely wicked sense of humour.
 It snuck up on victims when they were least expecting it and left them spluttering long after it had passed.
 He was oddly likeable.

 Soon after, he met Potter's eldest son, Rowland; a fanatic follower of the new emerging sport, Quidditch.
 Needless to say, they got along.
 Rowland had three younger sisters, all still in Hogwarts.
-To his surprise, Harry also liked the Black children.
-All five of them.
+To his surprise, Harry also liked the Black children, all five of them.

-Harry questioned William about this only once.
+Harry asked about this only once.
 Malfoy explained, very coldly, that William had watched his baby sister dragged through the street, after a neighbour gave baseless accusations out of jealousy.
 She was killed, not by the fire, but by a farmer who carved her head in with a shovel while their parents attempted a rescue.
 People had cheered.

 Sensing more to the tale, Harry ventured hesitantly; "What happened?"